 Cooper’s Hawks show the classic accipiter flight style: a few stiff wingbeats followed by short glides.
 But in pursuit of prey their flight becomes powerful, quick, and very agile, allowing the bird to thread its way through tree branches at top speed.
 Courting birds display by flying with slow wingbeats, then gliding with wings held in a V. Males make a bowing display to females after pairing and before beginning to build the nest.Back to top

-Curtis, Odette E., R. N. Rosenfield and J. Bielefeldt.
-2006.
-Cooper's Hawk (Accipiter cooperii).
-In The Birds of North America, No. 75 (A. Poole, Ed.).
-The Birds of North America Online, Ithaca, New York.
+Curtis, Odette E., R. N. Rosenfield, and J. Bielefeldt.
+(2006).
+Cooper's Hawk (Accipiter cooperii), version 2.0.
+In The Birds of North America (A. Poole, Editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-Roth, A. J., G. S. Jones, and T. W. French.
-2002.
-Incidence of naturally healed fractures in the pectoral bones of North American accipiters.
-Journal of Raptor Research 36:229–230.
+Roth, A. J., G. S. Jones, and T. W. French (2002).
+Incidence of naturally-healed fractures in the pectoral bones of North American Accipiters.
+Raptor Research 36:229–230.

 Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2017).
 The North American Breeding Bird Survey, Results and Analysis 1966–2015.
 Version 2.07.2017.
 USGS Patuxent Wildlife Research Center, Laurel, MD, USA.